-Beattie Passive – Rebuilding Construction from the Ground Up to deliver Modular at Scale
+Beattie Passive – From the Ground Up: Modular at Scale

 Beattie Passive’s goal is nothing less than to revolutionise the construction sector.